Chirality and polarization of inertial antiferromagnetic resonances driven by spin-orbit torques: resonant spectrum

-When the SOT frequency matches the intrinsic eigenfrequencies of inertial AFMs, the amplitudes of magnetization oscillations exhibit resonant enhancement, as one can see in the resonant spectra.
-Fig. \ref{spectrum_all} shows the precessional and nutational spectra for different inertial relaxation times $\eta$, considering the general case $J_x \neq J_y$.
+The system shows two SOT--driven resonances: a low-frequency precession and a high-frequency nutation created by spin inertia (Fig.~\ref{spectrum_all}).
+Inertia enters via the $-\eta\omega^{2}$ terms in $\Omega_{1,2}$, shifting the spectrum and producing the nutation peak.
+One can see that the precessional resonances are stronger (higher peaks) and occur at lower frequencies than nutational ones.
+However, both resonances lie in the terahertz range, due to the exchange enhancement characteristic of AFMs.
+Figure \ref{spectrum_all} shows the precessional and nutational spectra for different inertial relaxation times $\eta$, considering the general case $J_{x}\neq J_{y}$.
 The left (right) column displays spectra at negative (positive) frequencies.
-It is important to note that the panels (a) and (b), (c) and (d), (e) and (f), and (g) and (h) reveals an asymmetry of the spectra with respect to frequency inversion for a given $\eta$.
-Additionally, comparing panels (a) and (f), (b) and (e), (c) and (h), and (d) and (g), one observes that the positive-frequency spectrum of $m_1^{x,y}$ mirrors the negative-frequency spectrum of $m_2^{x,y}$, and vice versa.
-This can be understood from symmetry arguments: exchanging the sublattices ($\mathcal{A}_1^{x,y} \leftrightarrow \mathcal{A}_2^{x,y}$) is equivalent to time reversal ($\omega \leftrightarrow -\omega$).
-Therefore, the spectra are symmetric under the combined transformation $1 \leftrightarrow 2$ and $\omega \leftrightarrow -\omega$.
+It is important to note that panels (a) and (b), (c) and (d), (e) and (f), and (g) and (h) reveal an asymmetry of the spectra with respect to frequency inversion for a given sublattice.
+Additionally, comparing panels (a) and (f), (b) and (e), (c) and (h), and (d) and (g), one observes that the positive-frequency spectrum of $m_{1}^{x,y}$ mirrors the negative-frequency spectrum of $m_{2}^{x,y}$ and vice versa.
+This can be understood from symmetry arguments: Exchanging the sublattices ($\mathcal{A}_{1}^{x,y}\leftrightarrow\mathcal{A}_{2}^{x,y}$) is equivalent to time reversal ($\omega\leftrightarrow-\omega$).
+Therefore, the spectra are symmetric under the combined transformation $1\leftrightarrow2$ and $\omega\leftrightarrow-\omega$.

-Fig. \ref{spectrum_all} also shows that the precessional resonances are stronger (higher peaks) and occur at lower frequencies compared to nutational ones.
-However, both resonances lie in the terahertz range, due to the exchange enhancement characteristic of AFMs.